AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server MUST be advertised using unicast DNS-SD as per [RFC 6763][RFC-6763].
 The EST Server SHOULD NOT be advertised via mDNS-based DNS-SD.
-EST Clients MUST not trust a mDNS-based DNS-SD advertisement for the EST server.
+EST Clients MUST not trust a mDNS-based DNS-SD advertisement for the EST server unless explicitly configured to do so.
 The EST Server MUST be advertised with the following service type:

 ```